OR WAIT 15 SECS

 "To our knowledge, this is the first time a candidate topical microbicide has been shown to exhibit potent antiviral activity following human administration," said Dr. Keller.
 "The results indicate that PRO 2000 is sufficiently bioavailable and retains substantial anti-viral activity one hour after application of a single intravaginal dose.
 The retention of activity against both viruses is particularly significant in that HSV infection may increase the likelihood of HIV infection."

 The effectiveness of PRO 2000 in preventing HIV and other sexually transmitted infections among at-risk women is to be assessed in two large clinical trials.
-A recently initiated NIH-sponsored study will enroll approximately 3,200 women at nine sites in
+A recently initiated NIH-sponsored study will enroll approximately 3,200 women at nine sites in Africa and the United States.
+In addition, a phase III clinical trial funded by the U.K. Department for International Development is due to start in 2005 and to include approximately 12,000 women in a number of African countries.

 The Mount Sinai microbicide research team noted an urgent need for the development of safe and effective vaginal microbicides.
 While condoms offer protection against STIs, their effectiveness is limited because they require partner initiation or consent.
 According to the United Nations' 2004 report on the global AIDS epidemic, an estimated 40 million people worldwide are living with HIV, and women account for nearly half of those infected.
 As stated by the World Health Organization, unprotected sex is the predominant mode of HIV transmission, and genital herpes plays a major role in the sexual spread of HIV.